 Thanks to new testing technologies and companies like AnApps, controlling affiliate traffic and avoiding dead offer links is becoming an easier, less time-consuming process — one that can help network owners maximize their return on investment and focus more on their most valuable partnerships.

 Want to learn more about affiliate tracking methods and link testing?
-Check out the technical documentation on our help site, or ask us a question in the comments below.
+Check out the technical documentation on our help site, a partial list of our current integrated technology partners, or ask us a question in the comments below.

 Never miss a thing!